indygreg/mozilla-central-legacy/README.txt

 recognize all the arguments for .cpp compilation and convert these to project options.

+Basic compilation of IDLs and some C++ works!

 What Doesn't Work
 =================

 A lot.

 Things don't compile inside Visual Studio.
-IDL's are completely broken.
 Some C++ files may compile, but more often than not they don't.
-If you want to try to build C++ files, you'll need to remove IDL files from the project.

 There are no defined dependencies inside the solution, so even if things did build, the order would be all wrong.